Ashutosh58/VUE-Calculator/README.md

 # VUE-Calculator
 ## Project Description
 This is a calculator application devloped in VUE JS.
-It will perform Addition, Subtraction, Multiplication and Division.
-To perform these operation we have to pass the parameter in the URL. ex. :- sum/12/12
+It will perform Addition, Subtraction, Multiplication and Division.In the url if parameter will missmatch it will show 404 Page not Found.
+From this project we can learn create router & use, pass data from url, how to transfer data from parent to child component.
+To perform these operation we have to pass the parameter in the URL. ex. :- localhost:8080/sum/12/12

 ## Project setup
 ```